Sagarrajak01/Nit-Trichy/README.md

 A simple and secure full-stack web application for managing feedback, student data, and internal communication at NIT Trichy.

+# Disclamer
+This is a personal project built for educational/demo purposes.
+Not affiliated with NIT Trichy or its official website.
 ---

 ## 🔧 Technologies Used